neilburbage/the2bee/README.md

 # the2bee
-A website for an AI consultancy
+A website to demonstrate Bootstrap 5.3.2

 This Website began as a Bootstrap 5.3.2 project that was part of a codecademy Bootstrap module.
 Upon completion of this project I decided to continue the build out and dive deeper into Bootstrap.